cockroachlabs/movr-flask/README.md

     Once the database finishes initializing, you should see a SQL shell prompt:

     ~~~
-    root@127.0.0.1:26257/movr>
+    root@127.0.0.1:26257/defaultdb>
     ~~~

     Keep this terminal window open.
 Closing it will shut down the virtual cluster.

-1. Configure environment variables
+1. Configure environment variables.

-    The MovR application uses Google Maps Static API, so we'll also store your Google API Key into an environment variable as well:
+    The MovR application uses Google Maps Static API, so you should store your Google API Key in an environment variable named `MOVR_MAPS_API`:

     ~~~
     export MOVR_MAPS_API=<your_google_api_key>
     ~~~

-2. Import initial application data and configure your `.env`.
+1. Run `init.sh` to import initial application data and configure your `.env`.

-    Next we'll run `./init.sh`, which:
+    `init.sh` does the following:

-    - loads `dbinit.sql` into your running CockroachDB cluster, then
+    - loads `dbinit.sql` into your running CockroachDB cluster, and then
     - inserts the variables above into `.env`, which is then used by Pipenv to automatically set those variables in a Pipenv virtual environment.

     In order to run the script you'll need to set execute permission on your script:

-    ~~~
+    ~~~ shell
     chmod +x init.sh
     ~~~

     Now, you're ready to run the script:
-    ~~~
+    ~~~ shell
     ./init.sh
     ~~~